thoughtspot/thoughtspot.github.io/pages/end_user_guide/end_user_search/about_starting_a_new_search.md

 -   Any of the values in the columns: like 20000, kitten chow, or richmond
 -   One of the special [keywords](../end_user_reference/keyword_reference.html#) ThoughtSpot understands: like yesterday, \>, or contains

+## What does a search result in?

+Searches return a set of results in the form of a table or a chart.
+ThoughtSpot likes to call this set of results in response to a search an _answer_.
+An answer is the result of a single search.
+You can save an answer you want to work more on later, or just keep it for your personal use.
+The **ANSWERS** tab is where you can view and then the your saved search results.
+Answers are for you alone, but you can share them with others.

 ## Related information